-At the heart of the fair trade principles is the belief that trade can be a force of positive change in the world.
+At the heart of fair trade principles is the core belief that trade can be a force of positive change in the world.
 In the outsourcing industry, a call center can become a force of economic and social good for the agents when employers integrate these fair trade principles into their corporate policies.
 Aside from affecting socioeconomic changes, a fair trade outsourcing strategy makes good business sense because of several reasons.

 #1 When fair trade call center agents receive fair living wages, they worry less about money and focus more on their work.

-Employees who receive a monthly living wage that's far above the minimum wage are healthier, happier and more productive.
+Employees who receive a monthly living wage that’s far above the minimum wage are healthier, happier and more productive.
 This is supported by evidence from an extensive review of literature that covered 30 years of research from the academic and private sectors.
-The study revealed that paying a living wage has resulted to the following:
+The study revealed that paying a living wage has resulted in the following:

 1. Employees are motivated to work harder.

 2. More experienced and skilled workers are attracted to a higher pay.

 3. Employee turnover rate is lower, which reduces the need to hire and train new workers.

 4. Absenteeism and disciplinary problems are minimized, if not eliminated.

 5. Higher wages may lead to better employee health, greater productivity, greater job satisfaction, and enhanced reputation with customers.